ajo01/canvasToPDF/npm/package/README.md

 ## Usage

 CanvasToPDF currently only supports client-side usage.
-You can use CanvasToPDF by creating an index.js file with code similar to the one below.
+You can use this library similar to the manner below.

 ### Sample Code for Using CanvasToPDF